Spanish Fly (1998 film)

 Spanish Fly is a 1998 French comedy film written and directed by Daphna Kastner and starring Daphna Kastner, Toni Cantó, Martin Donovan, Danny Huston, Marianne Sägebrecht and Antonio Castro.
 It was released in France on June 30, 1999, by Miramax Films.

 Plot

+Zoe, an American writer, arrives in Madrid to research Spanish machismo.
+Struggling with the language, she hires Antonio as a translator.
+His dismissive attitude and tendency to fabricate answers frustrate her, sparking tension as she sees him embodying the machismo she's studying.
+Zoe's brief romance with an American bookseller further complicates her views on men.